wuyu621/Comfy-Store-ReactJS/README.md

 ## Installation

-To run this project locally, follow these steps:

 To run the project locally, you'll need to clone the repository and install the dependencies using `npm` or `yarn`.

 ```